 Curriculum

-During the first year, students do three eight-week rotations for mentor selection, and select from various core courses that provide fundamental knowledge and technical language to support advanced areas of specialization.
+During the first year, students do three six-week rotations for mentor selection.
+Students also complete a series of foundational courses that provide fundamental knowledge and technical language to support advanced areas of specialization.

 The research possibilities are endless here at Mayo Clinic, and you can take advantage of learning opportunities from the most basic molecular structure techniques to clinical trial design and execution.
 The immense clinical opportunities available to students allow for opportunities that not many graduate programs can offer.